Marine Corps Jobs: Fire Support MOS 0861

 These Marines also operate sophisticated communications equipment, as they're tasked with establishing radio networks for voice and other communications, including during combat operations.
 And they also operate Marine Corps fire support systems.

-The training for this position is rigorous and demanding; roughly 25 percent of those who enter the training program fail to advance and are recycled into other Marine jobs.
+The training for this position is rigorous and demanding; roughly 25 percent of those who enter the training program fails to advance and are recycled into other Marine jobs.

 Requirements for Fire Control Marines